costajob/fibonacci-ex/README.md

 A simple module to perform Fibonacci computation in the [Elixir language](http://elixir-lang.org/).

 # Motivation
-I am not a great fan of mathematic, but the [sequence of Fibonacci](http://en.wikipedia.org/wiki/Fibonacci_number) is a good work horse to stress computation via recursive logicwith any programming language.
+I am not a great fan of mathematic, but the [sequence of Fibonacci](http://en.wikipedia.org/wiki/Fibonacci_number) is a good work horse to stress computation via recursive logic with any programming language.
-In particular concept as memoization and parallelism can be stressed out by the standard algorithm.

 # No tail-recursion
 This version does not attempt to perform tail-recursion, which indeed is optimized by some (BEAM) virtual machines (for an elegant solution [look here](https://gist.github.com/jbowles/8a2d8d177a6ed242e334)).